 Preparing the seeds

-The seeds can be soaked for about two days so they start to sprout.
-Sprouted seeds are great because they give you a head start.
-However, they absolutely have to be kept moist.
+The seeds can be soaked for 6-24 hours and kept moist for two days so they start to sprout.
+Soaked or sprouted seeds are great because they give you a head start.
+However, once they sprout they absolutely have to be kept moist.
 Since I knew that we could not be there to water, I went light on the sprouting.
 I still soaked them overnight but did not wait till they sprouted.

 I would think that sprouting the seeds is optional, but if you want to do it, handle them with special care.